Ushisha/meditaion-timer/README.md

 # Sound Meditation Timer

 This is a sound meditation app.
-You can meditate with relaxing sound of rain falling or soothing sound of the waves crashing on the shore.
+User can meditate with relaxing sound of rain falling or soothing sound of the waves crashing on the shore.

 ## Screenshot